DeterminateSystems/elixir-nix/README.md

 This repository provides a derivation for building the [Elixir Cross Referencer](https://github.com/bootlin/elixir).

+Kept outside of Nixpkgs due to the tools' reliance upon directory structure and number of components.

 By running `nix-build`, a `result` symlink will be generated in the current directory; all of the scripts and tools from the Elixir repository are present and have been wrapped to include all of the necessary dependencies.